Be kind to your future self. If you feel stuck, the best thing you can possibly do for future “you” is to make time to reinvent present “you.”

 – Martina Navratilova

-The most important step of this entire equation is to commit to yourself.
+The most important step to reinvent yourself is to commit to yourself.
 You must commit to making the change you so deeply desire.
 If not, then the rest of this process falls apart.

 Just looking at yourself in the mirror and hoping for a change won’t do it.
 Looking at the Kardashians and wanting their life won’t do it.
 Chasing the highest paying job you can find won’t do it.
 Extrinsic motivation never works in the long run if you want to make meaningful change in your life.